ericamendez/Fullstack-Vending-Machine-App/README.md

 # Fullstack-Vending-Machine-App
-Fullstack Vending Machine App
+A simple fullstack vending machine.
+The public see's 9 items with prices.
+The users click on the desired item, and pay for the item.
+There is then a logged in view (/login) where the vending machine owner can add new items, delete current items, see the total number of items left and how much money they have made so far.

-# Public Client Side Page
+# Public Page
 ![alt tag](screen.png)

-# Logged in Administrator Profile Page
+# Logged in Owner Profile Page
 ![alt tag](server.png)

 ## How It's Made: